Hannah-Frost/Jarvis-App/README.md

 ## Tracking Our Project

-  We are using our [wiki page](https://github.com/Hannah-Frost/Jarvis-App/wiki) to reflect and track our progress.
+  We are using our GitHub [wiki page](https://github.com/Hannah-Frost/Jarvis-App/wiki) to reflect and track our progress each day.

+  We are using our GitHub [projects page](https://github.com/Hannah-Frost/Jarvis-App/projects/1) to monitor our user stories.

 ## User Stories
 ```